 Scope out some Hobbit Houses

 Going on the Golden Circle tour requires quite a bit of driving, and you will probably make a few stops along the way to check out some interesting sites.
-Of course, you can only stop on your own accord if you rent a car (which I highly suggest) instead of traveling with a tour company.
+Of course, you can only stop on your own accord if you rent a car (which I highly suggest) instead of travelling with a tour company.
 Therefore, if you have a car be on the lookout for interesting and unique Icelandic sites!